 \subsection{Monitoring, Handoffs, and Lifecycle Governance}

-Even well-designed autonomous systems drift: data distributions change, incentives evolve, and correlated failures emerge only at scale.
-Assured autonomy therefore depends as much on governance as on algorithms.
-Monitoring should be treated as a control function that detects when the system leaves its specification and triggers predefined responses.
+Even well-designed autonomous systems drift: data distributions change, incentives evolve, correlated failures emerge at scale.
+Assured autonomy depends as much on governance as on algorithms.
+Monitoring should be a control function detecting when the system leaves its specification and triggering predefined responses.
 A useful template is Statistical Process Control (SPC): continuous measurement of performance and violation metrics, calibrated alarms, and explicit escalation rules \citep{Montgomery2019SPC,Shewhart1931EconomicControl}.
-At its core is a sequential detection problem---identifying change-points or distributional shifts quickly after they occur \citep{xie2021sequential}---with an emphasis on interpretability and operational relevance.
+At its core is a sequential detection problem---identifying change-points or distributional shifts quickly \citep{xie2021sequential}---emphasizing interpretability and operational relevance.

-In operational settings, monitoring is inherently sequential because escalation and fallback decisions trade off detection delay against false alarms.
-Those choices determine when to tighten admissible actions, require human review, or revert to conservative policies, and they shape the system's safety--performance profile over its lifecycle.
-This matches the high-reliability view that treats ``preoccupation with failure'' as a design principle, not a slogan \citep{weick2015}.
-The same lens sharpens human--AI collaboration.
-The key object is a handoff protocol: what triggers deferral, what information is transferred, and how the system learns from overrides without creating new failure modes.
-In OR terms, the handoff rule is a policy to be optimized subject to safety, workload, and delay constraints, especially when multiple autonomous agents and human actors share a workflow.
+Beyond detection, handoffs are the central object.
+Escalation and fallback decisions trade off delay against false alarms and shape the system's safety--performance profile \citep{weick2015}.
+The handoff rule itself is a policy to optimize: what triggers deferral, what information is transferred, and how the system learns from overrides without creating new failure modes---subject to safety, workload, and delay constraints when multiple agents and humans share a workflow.